 Information and Communication Technology Working Group

 The Information and Communication Technology (ICT) Working Group assists the Director-General through developing and implementing ICT policies, programs and strategies.
-The ICT Working Group makes recommendations to the Deputy Director-General about ICT strategic directions, policies and proposals for system wide ICT initiatives.
+The ICT Working Group makes recommendations to Corporate Executive about ICT strategic directions, policies and proposals for system wide ICT initiatives.

 Leadership Development Group

-The Directorate’s vision, priorities and performance measures are expressed in the Strategic Plan 2014-17: Education Capital: Leading the Nation.
-Priorities in the Strategic Plan are reflected in annual Action Plans, which detail specific initiatives with across all levels of the Directorate to progress the Directorate’s strategic priorities.
+The Directorate's vision, priorities and performance measures are expressed in the Strategic Plan 2014-17: Education Capital: Leading the Nation.
+Priorities in the Strategic Plan are reflected in annual Action Plans, which detail specific initiatives at the Directorate and school level to be undertaken to progress the Directorate's strategic priorities.

-The Directorate maintains internal controls to monitor and manage risk in delivering the Strategic Plan.
-The Internal Audit program and the Risk Management Framework are the primary tools to manage, monitor and report on the Directorate’s risk management functions.
-The Directorate has in place a Schools Best Practice and Accountability Toolkit, which consists of a compliance report, school planning guide and checklist and accounting and administrative tests.
-The Toolkit has been developed to assist principals to comply with their legislative and policy obligations.
+The Directorate designed internal controls to monitor and manage risk in delivering the Strategic Plan.
+The Internal Audit program and the Risk Management Framework are the primary risk management tools to manage, monitor and report on the Directorate's risk management and audit functions.
+A biannual School Compliance Report is the mechanism applied to monitor mandatory compliance in ACT public schools and provides a level of assurance that the Directorate is meeting its legislative obligations.

-More information on the Directorate’s governance arrangements, including risk management and the audit program, is provided in Sections B.3 to B.6 of this report.
+More information on the Directorate's governance arrangements, including risk management and the audit program, is provided in Sections B.3 to B.6.

-Under the Australian Capital Territory (Self-Government) Act 1988 (Cwth) and the Public Sector Management Act 1994 (ACT), the Chief Minister allocates responsibility to the various Ministers, Director-Generals and agencies for the administration of ACT legislation.
-The Minister for Education and the Director-General of the ACT Education Directorate are administratively responsible for the following legislation:
+Under the Australian Capital Territory (Self-Government) Act 1988 (Cth) and the Public Sector Management Act 1994 (ACT), the Chief Minister allocates responsibility to the various Ministers, Directors-General and agencies for the administration of ACT legislation.
+The Minister for Education and Training and the Director-General of the ACT Education and Training Directorate are administratively responsible for the list of legislation.